drreynolds/Math6370-codes/Problems.md

 ## advection

-Interactive demo of the RAJA/CUDA parallelization of our 2D advection code.
+Interactive demo of the Kokkos parallelization of our 2D advection code.

 Key learning topics: